KBNLresearch/nl-menu-resources/doc/qa-archived-site.md

 In this case, from the value 127.0.0.1 (=localhost) we can see that the files inside the warc originate from a local copy.

 [^2]: The total number of items in the diff file is 637; expected number is 668!
 No idea why.

+[^3]: Actually: names including the file paths, relative to the site root (e.g. *nlmenu.nl/images/alfabet_dgeo.gif*).
+Omitting the file path results in false positives, because the NL-menu directory tree contains many identically-named files that are in different directories.